braedeningersoll/haab_movies/source/angelapicks.rst

 **MPAA Rating:** Rated PG-13 for sexual content

-HAAB Review: Must Love Dogs, is my go to movie when I have recently broken up with a boyfriend.
+HAAB Review: Must Love Dogs is my go to movie when I have recently broken up with a boyfriend.
 As a woman in her mid-forties, I apricate the storyline from the aspect of an older dating generation.
 When I first saw this movie the dating world had just been introduced to online profiles.